-The University Approved Absence Office (UAAO) at the University of North Carolina at Chapel Hill (UNC-Chapel Hill) was created to implement and provide clarity on the Class Attendance Policy and assist students, faculty, and staff with communication about University Approved Absences.
-The UAAO is a functional unit within the Office of the Dean of Students (ODOS) and works closely with the Educational Policy Committee, Accessibility Resource and Service (ARS), Campus Health, Counseling and Psychological Services (CAPS), Gender Violence Services Coordinators (GVSCs), and the Equal Opportunity and Compliance Office (EOC).
+The University Approved Absence Office (UAAO) was created to implement and provide clarity on the Class Attendance Policy and assist students, faculty, and staff with communication about University Approved Absences.
+The UAAO is a functional unit within the Dean of Students (DOS) and works closely with the Educational Policy Committee, Accessibility Resource and Service (ARS), Campus Health, Counseling and Psychological Services (CAPS), Gender Violence Services Coordinators (GVSCs), and the Equal Opportunity and Compliance Office (EOC).

 Class Attendance Policy

 (Maintained by the Education Policy Committee.
 Resolution 2018-1, passed on February 9, 2018)

 This policy applies to University approved class absences (listed below).
 For final examination absences see the Policy on Final Examinations.

 Regular class attendance is a student obligation.
 Students are responsible for all of their work, including assessments, tests, and written work, and for all class meetings.
 If a course instructor chooses to take attendance and sees that a student misses three or more consecutive class meetings or misses more classes than the course instructor thinks advisable, the instructor may report the facts to the student’s advisor and/or academic dean.

 No right or privilege exists that permits a student to be absent from any class meetings, except for these University Approved Absences: